alexmic/mongoose-fakery/README.md

 4. lorem generator
 5. name, surname and gender
 6. picking random items from lists

+Pre-defined data generators are exposed under the `g` attribute of the `fakery` object.
+Take a look in `data_providers.js` to see all the available generators and their APIs.

+Some examples:

 ```js
 // using the user model defined above